Tony Gaze: Racing driver

 In 1946, Gaze suggested to the Duke of Richmond and Gordon, better known as "Freddie March", that the roads around RAF Westhampnett would be a good location for a racing track.
 Acting on this suggestion, March opened the Goodwood Circuit in 1948.

 Gaze returned to Australia after the war, and began racing an Alta racing car that he brought with him.

-He raced an Alta Formula 2 in Europe for the 1951 season, switching to an HWM-Alta for the following season, planning to racing again in F2.
-When the sport's governing body decided to change the World Championship regulations from Formula One to Formula 2, Gaze’s plans changed as well.
+Gaze raced an Alta Formula 2 in Europe for the 1951 season, switching to an HWM-Alta for the following season, planning to racing again in F2.
+When the sport's governing body decided to change the World Championship regulations from Formula One to Formula 2, Gaze's plans changed as well.
 He took part in a number of non-championship F1 events, and then in June travelled to the Circuit de Spa-Francorchamps for the Grote Prijs van Belgie.
 After qualifying the HWM-Alta 16th, he raced one place better, attaining 15th place.
 By racing in Spa, Gaze became the first Australian to contest a World Championship motor race.
-This was followed by appearances in the RAC British Grand Prix and the Groβer Preis von Deutschland, although he failed to qualify for the Gran Premio d’Italia.
+This was followed by appearances in the RAC British Grand Prix and the Großer Preis von Deutschland, although he failed to qualify for the Gran Premio d’Italia.

-The following year, he was a member of the first Australian crew to attempt the Rallye Monte Carlo in a Holden FX with Lex Davison and Stan Jones.
+The following year, Gaze was a member of the first Australian crew to attempt the Rallye Monte Carlo in a Holden FX with Lex Davison and Stan Jones.
 At one point, the trio was in the top ten, but finished the event in 64th.
 Also that season, he raced an Aston Martin DB3 in sports car events across Europe, and survived an accident in the Grande Prémio de Portugal, when his car struck a tree after a collision with a Ferrari.
 He was thrown clear as the Aston flipped over and burst into flames.
 Gaze was carried to safety by spectators, and suffered only cuts and bruises.

 In 1954 and 1955, Gaze raced the ex-Ascari Ferrari 500 F2 in non-championship events in Europe, Australia and New Zealand.
 On his return to England, he set up the Kangaroo Stable, the first Australian international racing team.
 One team member was a young Jack Brabham.
 They ran Aston Martin DB3S.
 However, many races were cancelled after the Le Mans disaster, and the Stable disbanded at the end of the season.
 Gaze continued to race for another season.